sveltejs/sapper/site/content/docs/01-structure.md

 When you first run Sapper, it will create an additional `__sapper__` directory containing generated files.

-You'll notice a few extra files and a `cypress` directory which relates to [testing](docs#Testing) — we don't need to worry about those right now.
+You'll notice a few extra files — we don't need to worry about those right now.

 > You *can* create these files from scratch, but it's much better to use the template.
 See [getting started](docs#Getting_started) for instructions on how to easily clone it